appfast-io/docs/docs/BLOCKS/product-list.md

 title: Product List
 ---

-You can use this block to display a blank space on the screen.
-It can be used to add space between blocks.
+Product List is a block that allows you to display a list of products on the screen.
+It uses the managed products in the [Product Subscription plugin](../PLUGINS/product-subscription).

 ## Common Properties